 - Poor alignment of the packaging surface – it increases the tension in the "raw" joint.

 - The ambient temperature is high - the adhesive does not seize in time.

 - The temperature of the substrate to be bonded:

 - too high - the adhesive does not seize in time;

 - too low - the adhesive cools down before pressing.

 - Bad pressing.

-- The TM of hot melt is incorrectly selected.
+- An improper hot melt type is selected.

 - Application temperature is too low.

-- Screws because of the open doors of the room.
+- Air flow from open doors in the room.

 - The nozzle is too far from the application surface.

-- There is not enough equipment to melt the glue.
+- The equipment is insufficient to melt the glue.

-- The temperature of the melting system is too low.
+- The melting system temperature is too low.

 - Low glue melting speed.

-- The level of glue in the tank was allowed to drop too low to replenish.
+- The level of glue in the tank was allowed to drop too low for proper replenishment.

-- Blocking of the glue in the pre-melting device or feed system; possibly due to the wrong size or shape.
+- Glue blockage in the pre-melting device or feed system; possibly due to the wrong size or shape.

 The temperature of the glue is too high: